maker-ATOM/Trees-and-Graphs/README.md

     Tracks (node, edge) key value pairs that can easily be updated and polled to determine the next best edge to add in MST.
     Instead of adding edges to the PQ as we iterate over the edges of node, we are going to update the destination node's most promising incoming edge.

+Kruskal's Algorithm
+    Intermediate state is not a tree but a forest which we try to connect at the end.

+    Sort the edges in ascending order.
+    If an edge connects two different trees in an forest add it and make a single tree.

 ```